This course is studied by distance learning.

 “As the Conservation Director for a national charity, having a good understanding of ecological principles is no longer enough.
 It is also essential that you have an understanding of what makes your country tick.
-This course option combines a good grounding in economic principles with the consideration of alternative ways of valuing growth and nature, and all from the comfort of your own home!”
+This course combines a good grounding in economic principles with the consideration of alternative ways of valuing growth and nature, and all from your own home!”

 Andy Lester, Conservation Director, A Rocha UK